Studio Pitch Black

 If you are interested in the CAHAYA lamp, please contact me.

-Like its own little microcosm, this lamp floats harmoniously in your favourite space.
+This lighting fixture floats harmoniously in your favourite living space like its own little microcosm.
 The radiant light in the core of this lamp is a reminder of the individual abilities that lay within all of us.
 We are all unique and wonderful.
-This lamps simple elegance and its soft light creates peace and harmony.
+This lamp´s simple elegance and its soft light creates a harmonious ambience.

 Hanging Cahaya is available in two sizes.
 The indirect light transforms rooms and immerses them in its own glow: